gal-legos/507_groupproject_2025/README.md

 ## Setup Instructions (How to install dependencies)
 1. Create a GitHub Repository
 2. Set up a virtual environment (cmd+shift+P on Mac)
-3. Either manually input dependencies or use the command 'pip3 install -r requirements.txt' to install dependencies from the requirements file.
+3. Either manually input dependencies or use the command 'pip3 install -r requirements.txt' to install dependencies from the requirements file
-4. Add the virtual environment to the gitignore file.
+4. Add the virtual environment to the gitignore file
 5. Configure environment variables
-6. Ensure no secrets are being committed to the repository.
+6. Ensure no secrets are being committed to the repository

 ## Database connection instructions
-1. Use the .env.examle file to copy and paste the database connection structure.
+1. Use the .env.example file to copy and paste the database connection structure
 2. Fill in database credentials
-3.
+4. Use a connection string to connect to the MySQL Database using SQLAlchemy "from sqlalchemy import create_engine import pandas as pd import os

+engine = create_engine(
+    f"mysql+pymysql://{os.getenv('DB_USER')}:{os.getenv('DB_PASSWORD')}"
+    f"@{os.getenv('DB_HOST')}/{os.getenv('DB_NAME')}"
+)"

 ## How to run each script